Types Of Therapies For Anxiety Disorders

 Another type of animal-assisted therapy includes sessions with a therapy animal like a therapy dog.
 In these cases, the animal has undergone specific therapeutic training.
 They have calm temperaments and are often playful and cuddly.

 Note that therapy animals are not the same as service animals.
-Service animals are trained to complete one or more tasks to aid their individual handler with a disability.
+Service animals are trained to complete one or more tasks to aid their individual handler with their disability.
 Service dogs are not allowed to complete tasks for people who are not their handlers or to provide therapy work unless they are specifically trained to do so.

 Art therapy for anxiety and mental health

 Art therapy can be a unique way to release anxiety-related emotions, as this type of therapy can be challenging to express fear or worry verbally.
-Art therapy allows clients to use various mediums to showcase their emotions or relieve tension.
+Art therapy allows anxious clients to use various mediums to showcase their emotions or relieve tension.
 A randomized controlled trial found that art therapy is effective in reducing anxiety symptoms and enhancing quality of life and emotion control.

 Art therapists use various art mediums, including paint, pencil, pastels, glass, jewelry, beads, papier mâché, clay, sculpting materials, and other art supplies to allow their clients to express themselves or talk while focusing on another activity.
 The art therapist can offer prompts, talk to the individual about their creative process, or silently create art with them.